 For all PGT students who have completed all taught elements of their course and are completing their dissertation, attendance and engagement will be monitored via regular meetings with their dissertation supervisor and a formal record of the engagement will be recorded via monthly contact points.
-These meetings should be in person wherever possible for Student Route Visa holders.

-5. Postgraduate Research
+6. Postgraduate Research

 For all PGR students, attendance and engagement will be monitored via monthly supervisor meetings and routinely monitored by Faculty Research Degrees and Environment Committee (FRDEC).
-These meetings should be in person wherever possible for Student Route Visa holders.

-- 6. Professional Placement and Study Abroad
+7. Professional Placement and Study Abroad

-For all students undertaking a Professional Placement or a Study Abroad

-programme at a host institution, attendance will be monitored via monthly
+For all students undertaking a Professional Placement or a Study Abroad programme at a host institution, attendance will be monitored via monthly contact points.

-contact points.

-- 7. Mandatory Work Placements
+8. Mandatory Work Placements